ted-tanner/entries-backend/Readme.md

 * Client and server nonces for sign in
 * Each budget has a list of Ed25519 public keys for users it allows access to.
 By proving it has the private key, a user can update the budget.
 To share a budget, a user signs a token (that expires 30 days later) that allows a user with a particular email to register for a budget and encrypts it with the receiver's key.
 The receiver generates a key pair and shares the public key with the server, certifying with the token that he/she has been invited to the budget.
 The server returns the budget encryption key that the sender has encrypted using the receiver's public key.
 When a client updates a budget, the client must send a token containing a UNIX timestamp for expiration, a user_id that specifies which user can use the token, a budget_id, and a key_id that is signed with the private key on the user's device and verified by the server using the public key that the server has (must match the key_id and budget_id).
 * Verification of tokens and authentication strings uses comparison functions that are resistant to timing attacks.
-* Zeroization of auth_strings
-* Blacklist only the hashes of tokens.
-Don't store the user_id associated with the token in the DB.
 * The server doesn't keep *any* unnecessary information about the user, not even the date the user signed up.
 * Client should add random data to their `user_keystore` of a random size (not greater than a megabyte) so the server cannot accurately estimate the number or budgets a user has based on the size of the encrypted blob.
 * The server doesn't keep track of who a budget invitation has come from or which budget the user has been invited to.
 Instead, a public Ed25519 key is associated with a budget.
 The inviting user sends the recipient the corresponding private key (encrypted using the recipient's public key) so the recipient can certify that he/she has been granted priviledges to access a budget upon accepting an invitation.
 The invitations expire, so an expiration is stored with each public share key.
 The invitations track only the month they were created in (not the year) so the server can delete invitations that are two or three months old without being able to associate the timestamp on the invitation with the timestamp of the public budget share key.